flyingdarts/flyingdarts-turbo/packages/frontend/flutter/features/language/README.md

-# Flying Darts Language Feature
+# Flyingdarts Language Feature

 ## Overview

-The Flying Darts Language Feature is a Flutter package that provides comprehensive language and localization management for the Flying Darts gaming platform.
+The Flyingdarts Language Feature is a Flutter package that provides comprehensive language and localization management for the Flyingdarts gaming platform.
 This package enables Flutter applications to handle multiple languages, speech-to-text functionality, and user language preferences through a clean, state-managed architecture.

 The package is built using modern Flutter patterns with BLoC state management, dependency injection, and speech recognition capabilities.
 It provides a robust foundation for implementing multi-language support in Flutter apps with automatic language detection and user preference persistence.